 Shame.
-Certain belief systems may connect past actions or karmic retribution to a diagnosis of cancer, leading to shame and stigma.
-Some clients may not be comfortable even saying the word “cancer” and may be reluctant to disclose a diagnosis with friends, employers or others.
-If a client is unwilling to have conversations about cancer with their support network, seek to understand the underlying reasons why.
+Certain belief systems may connect past actions or karma to a diagnosis of cancer.
+This can lead to shame and stigma.
+Some clients may not be comfortable even saying the word “cancer.”
+They may be reluctant to disclose a diagnosis with friends, employers or others.
+If a client is unwilling to discuss cancer with their support network, seek to understand why.

 Body autonomy.
-Certain groups or religions may have specific beliefs around body autonomy and wholeness, which may be the basis for declining treatment options like stem cell transplants, transfusions and similar procedures, such as reconstructive surgery.
+Some groups have specific beliefs around wholeness and what happens to their bodies.
+This may be the basis for declining treatment options like stem cell transplants or transfusions.
+Reconstructive surgery may also not be an appropriate option for some patients.
 The client should have the final say in what is right for them.

 Practicing Cultural Humility

-Edited by Angelique Caba, LSCW-R and Yvette Colón, PhD, BCD, LMSW
+Edited by Angelique Caba, LCSW-R, and Yvette Colón, PhD, BCD, LMSW